-• Refer back to the submission (using either paragraph or case study numbers or referring to specific content).
-This builds confidence that the assessors have carried out a thorough and professional assessment.
+- Refer back to the submission (using either paragraph or case study numbers or referring to specific content).
+This builds confidence that the assessors have carried out a thorough and professional assessment. - For unsuccessful elements, explain why the evidence provided does not meet the requirements.

-- For unsuccessful elements, explain why the evidence provided does not meet the requirements. - Indicate whether the candidate could build on case studies already provided or if they should introduce new case studies in their resubmission.
+Indicate whether the candidate could build on case studies already provided or if they should introduce new case studies in their resubmission.

 Assessors can use either bold or italics for emphasis in their feedback, however, they should not use exclamation marks or block capitals as this can easily lead to candidates misinterpreting the tone of the feedback.
-For the same reason we ask that assessors avoid using phrases such as: "The assessors were frustrated that the candidate..."; "This is not acceptable for a submission of this nature..."; "It was disappointing for the assessors that ...".
-Some candidates may be in senior roles and the feedback should reflect this and avoid a tone which may be perceived as patronising.
+For the same reason we ask that assessors avoid using phrases such as: "The assessors were frustrated that the candidate..."; "This is not acceptable for a submission of this nature..."; "It was disappointing for the assessors that...".
+Some candidates, particularly on the EP-APC route, may be in senior roles and the feedback should reflect this and avoid a tone that may be perceived as patronising.

-Assessors are also recommended not to refer to the candidate using their first name and to instead use either "you" or "the candidate",.
+Assessors are recommended not to refer to the candidate using their first name and to instead use either "you", "the candidate", or "the Licentiate" or "the Associate" (if applicable).
 If assessors are unsure of the candidate's gender, they should use "their" rather than guessing at "his" or "her".